jaxontige/Data-Analytics-Project-1/README.md

 How have home prices trended in all 50 states?
 (Graciela)

+    Dataset:

+      - Federal Housing Finance Agency; House Price Index Datasets -  Data

+    The process to get the "2005-2010 HPI Change (Utah)" was:
+    First I had to downlaod the csv file and create a path.
+I then named it as data_5.
+I then used a loc to work with a each state.
+After obtaining that data I used another loc to get the years         between 2005 - 2010.
+I then used a loc to get the year for 2005 - 2010 individually and would take to average "annual_change" and created a data frame for these values.
+I did a bar chart for       Utah.
+I then had to merge these dataframes for all the states and created one bar chart.
+I also did a linear graph to show to outliars which turned out ot be Arizona, California, Florida.

 Mortgage Rates vs. Treasury Yields (Erica)
     Datasets:
       - Federal Housing Finance Agency; Terms on Conventional Single Family Mortgages,